 Your content plan will engage your audience at a much higher level.

-By carrying out your own social media analysis, you can identify the best times for your particular type of posts.
+By carrying out your own social media analysis, you can identify the different digital marketing trends and the best times for your particular type of posts.

 Social media use is a personal activity and as such varies from one person to another.
 That’s why each brand uses a unique approach to reach its audience.